michaelthorne/front-end-code-guide/README.md

 autofocus="autofocus"
 ```

-However, the preference is to not add a value.
+However, the preference is to _not add a value_.
 For example:

 ```
 <input type="text" required>